 Singular recommends designing and handling deferred deep links in the same way you handle deep links in your app.

-Using Deep Links in Re-engagement Campaigns
+Using Deep Links for Re-engagement

 Passing Dynamic Data to the App with Passthroughs